hotforfeature/angular-polymer-starter-kit/README.md

 ### CLI Patch

 Origami works by patching the Angular CLI.
-If you receive postcss warnings or errors that are unable to locate your bower imports, try running `npm run postinstall` to re-execute the patch script.
+If you receive errors about your bower html imports, try running `npm run patch-cli` to re-execute the patch script.

 ## Development Server